Monday, October 24, 2011

 Example Two: A thief and his magic-user companion are attempting to tiptoe past a distracted orc sentry.
 Neither are heavily encumbered or wearing metal armor, so the DM assigns a base 1-3 in 6 chance of success for each character.
 A failure by either is sure to be noticed by the orc.
 The magic-user succeeds with a roll of two.
 The thief scores a six and fails.
 His follow-up Move Silently roll is 88%, also a failure.
 Despite his advantage, the thief has blown it this time around.
 Roll for initiative!

-This approach is quick to employ, easy to remember, and doesn’t require changing one word of the thief class description from your rulebooks.
+This approach is easy to remember, quick to employ, and doesn’t require changing one word of the thief class description from your rulebooks.
 It strengthens the thief significantly by allowing for two chances to succeed at any given usage of a “class skill” and doesn't infringe on the ability of other classes to have a reasonable chance of success when attempting "thiefly" actions.

 I was talking with a friend of mine recently who works in the videogame industry.
 He told me downright harrowing tales behind some of the worst games of all times.
 No kidding.
 Several of them actually received awards for it.